joVal21/demo/README.md

 1. Link her online resume via the contact button
 1. Make the profile card able to flip on click to display more information
 1. Add the Dominican Flag to the background of the profile.
 It should have a low opacity but high enough to be seen clearly
+1. Add another contact HTML file for whenever you click on the "Contact Me" button.